UK Police Officer Salary 2026

 - |

-This 7% increase is of course in addition to the usual 3%-5% or so increase officers experience each year, as they progress through the Pay Points (PP) within each rank, until reaching the top of the band.
+These increases are in addition to the that officers experience each year, as they progress through the Pay Points (PP) within each rank, until reaching the top of the band.
 Read more about Police Scotland salaries, including Chief Officer pay.

-Officers in Scotland are immediately better off than other forces, and exceed the UK average salary within just 2 years of service.
+Officers in Scotland are immediately better off than other forces, and exceed the UK average salary within just three years of service.
 Conversely, it takes longer to reach the top of the officer pay scale at the Constable rank.
-Sergeants are now comfortably beyond the higher 42% tax bracket (currently set at £43k in Scotland), and Chief Inspectors peak at nearly £67k after four years.
+Sergeants are now comfortably beyond the higher 42% tax bracket, and Chief Inspectors peak at nearly £78k after three years.
+The Chief Constable is now on £271k.
+For all ranks in between, see my latest Scotland police pay blog linked above.

-This 7% increase is of course in addition to the usual 3%-5% or so increase officers experience each year, as they progress through the Pay Points (PP) within each rank, until reaching the top of the band.
+These increases are in addition to the that officers experience each year, as they progress through the Pay Points (PP) within each rank, until reaching the top of the band.
 Read more about Police Scotland salaries, including Chief Officer pay.

-Officers in Scotland are immediately better off than other forces, and exceed the UK average salary within just 2 years of service.
+Officers in Scotland are immediately better off than other forces, and exceed the UK average salary within just three years of service.
 Conversely, it takes longer to reach the top of the officer pay scale at the Constable rank.
-Sergeants are now comfortably beyond the higher 42% tax bracket (currently set at £43k in Scotland), and Chief Inspectors peak at nearly £67k after four years.
+Sergeants are now comfortably beyond the higher 42% tax bracket, and Chief Inspectors peak at nearly £78k after three years.
+The Chief Constable is now on £271k.
+For all ranks in between, see my latest Scotland police pay blog linked above.

 POLICE CONSTABLE |